radian-software/selectrum/README.md

 * The currently selected candidate is highlighted with the face `selectrum-current-candidate`.
 If you don't like the color, you can adjust it to taste.
   * By default, only the displayed text is highlighted.
-If you wish to extend the highlight until the margin, you can set `selectrum-extend-current-candidate-highlight` to `t`.
+If annotations are being used, then the highlighting is extended until the margin.
+If you wish to always extend the highlighting, you can set `selectrum-extend-current-candidate-highlight` to `t`.
+    Note that in Emacs 27 and greater, the face `selectrum-current-candidate` must have the `:extend` attribute
+    set to `t` for this feature to work.
 * By default, the total number of matches are shown before the prompt.
   This behavior can be customized using `selectrum-count-style`.
 * You can show the indices of displayed candidates by customizing